 An extract from the book is avaialble here.

-The second novel, The Frost on the Mirror, is due for publication later in 2018.
+The second novel, The Frost on the Mirror, was published in July 2018.
 It is set over a week in winter, many years before the other books.
 It details the initial creation of a time machine by the hapless librarian cum magician Bernard Crowley, his sister Emily Inch, and their ‘outsider’ friend Jeremy Closer.
 The time machine, a mirror, ends up falling into the wrong hands – namely, the Kildareens.

-The third novel, The Dreamer in the Pile, is set over a single week in the spring of 1564.
+The third novel, The Dreamer in the Pile, is forthcoming in late 2019.
+It is set over a single week in the spring of 1564.
 The action takes place in Elonia, a ramshackle northern Kingdom and a puppet state of the Kildareens.
-The Regent hatches a plot to free the Dreamer of Bally from in a large pile of rubble in Todger’s Siding.
+The Regent hatches a plot to free the Dreamer of Bally from in a large pile of rubble below Todger’s Knob.
 He needs the assistance of a dwarvish family (Baxter, Short and Smart MacRae) in digging the Dreamer out, when the time is right.

-The fourth book, The Summer of Courage, is set over a week in summer of 1564.
+The fourth book, The Summer of Courage, is also forthcoming from Stone Table Books.
+It is set over a week in summer of 1564.
 The action takes place in Kildare, at the heart if the Kildareen Empire.
 The elvish King (in minority), Tannis May, is disguised as a final year magic student, Tom Bold.
 The novel details Tannis’ life during exam week, as he and his unwitting allies (Moffat Indanger-Jones and Holly Bravey) attempt to inveigle their way into the inner echelons of the Kildareen wizard order so they can get close to the magic mirror.
 Much anticipated comeuppance ensues for the Kildareens.

 Along the way, subjects touched on include (but are not limited to):